Are you sick and tired of seeing your home being messy? Now is the time to take up that long pending declutter project.

 2. Study unit

-- Get organizer for your wash basin area to keep brush, paste, face wash etc.
+-Get organizer for your washbasin area to keep the brush, paste, face wash, etc.

-- Keep the cleaning supplies in a separate are, maybe below your wash basin.
+-Keep the cleaning supplies in a separate area, maybe below your washbasin.

 Ask yourself these questions while decluttering